freenas/freenas-docs/userguide/system.rst

   entry's :guilabel:`Keep` button if that boot environment should not be automatically pruned.

-Highlight an entry to view its configuration buttons.
+Highlight an entry to view the configuration buttons for it.
 These configuration buttons are shown:

 * **Rename:** used to change the name of the boot environment.